Towards R-learner with Continuous Treatments: Introduction

-Built upon this new identification strategy, we propose a new $\ell_2$-penalized R-learner framework that allows flexible models and machine learning methods for continuous-treatment conditional average treatment effect and nuisance functions estimation.
-We elucidate the new R-learning framework using the method of sieves for the conditional average treatment effect and provide a thorough investigation of asymptotic properties.
-Unlike the classical sieve regression problem, theoretical analysis of the sieve R-learner involves low-rank matrices inherited from the non-identification nature of the generalized R-loss.
-Our theoretical analysis utilizes the toolkit in the matrix perturbation and matrix spectral analysis theory \citep{bhatia2013matrix}.
-Under standard conditions, we show that whenever the nuisance functions can be approximated under the $o_P(n^{-1/4})$-convergence rate, the convergence rate of our proposed estimator does not rely on the smoothness of the outcome model but relies only on the smoothness of $\tau(x,t)$ and the propensity score, the two intrinsic components in $\tilde\tau(x,t)$.
-Within the sieve approximation framework, we also clarify regularity conditions for point-wise convergence and asymptotic normality of the R-learner, under which we propose a closed-form variance estimator and confidence intervals for inference.
-Our numerical experiments show the attractive performance of our proposed R-learner in both estimation and inference.
-An application to MIMIC-III data reveals the heterogeneous treatment effect of oxygen saturation on survival in sepsis patients.
-All technical regularity conditions and proofs for the main paper are included in the Supplementary Material.
+In this article, we extend the R-learner framework to estimate the conditional average treatment effect flexibly with continuous treatments.
+This extension is nontrivial in both identification and estimation.
+Echoing the approach of \citet{nie2021quasi}, we focus on adapting the generalized R-learner loss function with continuous treatments.
+Unlike the binary-treatment case, we demonstrate that directly minimizing the generalized R-loss does not uniquely identify $\tau(x,t)$ but instead identifies a broad class of functions.
+This is because the zero condition of $\tau(x,t)$: $\tau(x,0)\equiv 0$, cannot be easily encoded into the R-loss when the treatment is continuous.
+We resolve this non-dentification issue by introducing a two-step identification strategy.
+This strategy is actualized through our $\ell_2$-regularized R-learner, leveraging the principles of Tikhonov regularization \citep{tikhonov1963solution}.
+It first approximates an intermediary $\tilde\tau(x,t)=\tau(x,t)-E\{\tau(X,T)\mid X = x\}$, and then estimates $\tau(x,t)$ by transforming the intermediary estimation through a zero-constraining operator, whose output functions always satisfy the same zero condition as $\tau(x,t)$.
+We elucidate the new R-learning framework through the method of sieves and provide a thorough investigation of the asymptotic properties.
+Unlike the classical sieve regression, theoretical analysis of the sieve R-learner involves low-rank matrices inherited from the non-identification nature of the generalized R-loss, which utilizes the toolkit in the matrix perturbation theory and spectral analysis \citep{bhatia2013matrix}.
+Whenever the nuisance functions can be approximated under the $o_P(n^{-1/4})$-convergence rate, the convergence rate of our proposed estimator does not rely on the smoothness of the outcome model but relies only on the smoothness of the conditional average treatment effect and propensity score functions---the two intrinsic components in $\tilde\tau(x,t)$.
+We derive asymptotic normality of the R-learner, under which we propose a closed-form variance estimator and confidence intervals for inference.
+Numerical experiments show the valid performance of our proposed R-learner in both estimation and inference.